BlenderVR/manual/manual/installation/installation.rst

 .. note::
   MacOS: running these lines may popup window "download the command line developer tools", go for it.

-  Linux: If the "pyvenv venv" command fails, you can try the command "pyvenv-3.4 venv"
+  Linux: If the "pyvenv venv" command fails, you can try the command "pyvenv-3.4 venv".

-  Linux: If pyvenv command fails due to mising ensurepip module, try `this script <https://gist.github.com/uranusjr/d03a49767c7c307be5ed>`_
+  Linux: If pyvenv command fails due to mising ensurepip module, try `this script <https://gist.github.com/uranusjr/d03a49767c7c307be5ed>`_ .

 On Windows: